-Written notice will be mailed by the Principal or designee within 7 days of the Discipline Review Board conference and will include student identification information, a description of the alleged misconduct, the applicable expulsion provision as listed in the above Matrix for Suspension/Expulsion Recommendations, student rights for due process, a description of the expulsion proceedings, the right to representation by counsel or advocate, the right for the meeting to be held in public session, the right to inspect and obtain all copies of documentation, the date and time of the hearing, and the right to request a postponement.
+Written notice will be mailed by the Principal or designee within 7 days of the DRP hearing and will include student identification information, a description of the alleged misconduct, the applicable expulsion provision as listed in the above Matrix for Suspension/Expulsion Recommendations, student rights for due process, a description of the expulsion proceedings, the right to representation by counsel or advocate, the right to question all witnesses who testify at the hearing, the right for the hearing to be held in public session, the right to inspect and obtain all copies of documentation, the right to present evidence on the pupil's behalf, the date and time of the hearing, and the right to request a postponement.
 Upon mailing the written notice, the Principal or designee's responsibility, it shall be deemed served upon the pupil.